Apophyseal stress injury

 Citation, DOI & article data

 Apophyseal stress injury is a chronic overuse injury of the apophysis and a relatively common type of injury in young athletes.

-This entity has often been described as apophysitis.
+This entity has often been termed as apophysitis.
 However, as the suffix '-itis' is usually used in inflammatory-mediated conditions, it is regarded by many authors as misleading and inaccurate.
 Instead, they advocate the use of the term 'apophyseal stress injury' in order to emphasize the overuse etiology, or 'apophysiolysis', which indicates incomplete apophyseal fusion 4.

-The patient presents with tenderness and gradual-onset chronic pain in the affected area, worsening with impact activity, and no history of trauma.
+Patients present with tenderness and gradual-onset chronic pain in the affected area, worsening with impact activity, and no history of trauma.
 A recent increase in training frequency or intensity may be reported.

 Most of the injuries occur in the pelvic region, mostly due to the presence of numerous apophyses and strength of the attaching muscles.
 Other locations include the tibial tuberosity, inferior patellar pole, calcaneal tuberosity, 5th metatarsal base, acromion, proximal humerus, medial epicondyle and distal radius.